 Working on a gift for someone else?
 Think about when he or she ignores you.
 For my 85-year-old father, that’s aircraft video games.
 He forgets the world around him because he’s so absorbed in flying that plane and pushing the control button at just the right moment – to complete his mission and gain some points.
 Sadly, his new pc won’t play his old video games, so this year I bought him a new Flight Simulator game (shh, don’t tell).

 Looking for a “me” gift, something to brighten your life?
 You might want to try a new activity which is similar to one that gets you into “Flow.”
-For me, that was surfing and, as you can see in this video, you DON’T have to be good at something to come alive doing it.
+For me, that was surfing.
+You DON’T have to be good at something to come alive doing it.